kubernetes/kubernetes/docs/getting-started-guides/rkt/README.md

 Work is in progress to
 [enable Kubernetes to use the CNI by default] (https://github.com/kubernetes/kubernetes/pull/18795/files).
-As that work matures, such manual CNI config munging will become unneccessary for primary use cases.
+As that work matures, such manual CNI config munging will become unnecessary for primary use cases.
 For early adopters, an initial example shows one way to [automatically generate these CNI configurations] (https://gist.github.com/yifan-gu/fbb911db83d785915543) for rkt.